jmkristian/agwpe-tools/README.md

 The Linux executable files were built by `build.sh`, also running with node.js version 12.22.12.

-If you're willing to sign and notarize executable files for MacOS, please add a comment to
+If you're willing to help make executable files for MacOS, please add a comment to
 [issue #5](https://github.com/jmkristian/agwpe-tools/issues/5).